-How to Lock the Meddicc Score with a HubSpot Workflow
+How to Lock and Unlock the Meddicc Score with a HubSpot Workflow

 If you want your team to stop changing the MEDDICC score once a deal reaches a late stage, HubSpot workflows are a clean way to automate it.